pyrelease/pyrelease/README.rst

 PyRelease -Alpha-
 =================

-A simple single file package builder.
-Automatically creates all the files required for a basic PyPi package and uploads to either the test or the regular PyPi servers.
+Sick of having 40 files in a python repo to release some code into the world?
+PyPackage generates all the boilerplate code that the python packaging world decides we need and publishes your package to PyPi.
+A link to the blog_ that started it all.

 *Tested on Python 3.6. and Python 2.7*

 **Features**

 - CLI interface with setup wizard for creating packages interactively
-- Automatically creates a Github and PyPi compatible readme file with browser preview
+- Automatically creates a Github and PyPi compatible README file with browser preview
 - Automatic entry-point script creation if file has main function
 - Automatic setup.py file creation
 - Automatically detects and includes data folder